edjlatimer/Configuring-Active-Directory/README.md

-# 🖥️ Active Directory Deployment in Azure
+# 🖥️ Preparing AD Infrastructure Using Azure

 <p align="center">
   <img src="https://i.imgur.com/pU5A58S.png" alt="Active Directory Logo" width="300"/>
 </p>

 ## 📌 Overview
-This project demonstrates how to deploy and configure an **Active Directory environment** in Microsoft Azure.
+This project demonstrates how to prepare the proper infrastructure to successfully deploy and configure an **Active Directory environment** using Microsoft Azure.

 The setup includes:
 - A **Domain Controller** (Windows Server 2022)
 - A **Client Machine** (Windows 10)